SarahCreager/reading-note/javascript.md

-# What is JavaScript
+# What is JavaScript?
 While HTML builds the foundation of a site and CSS adds stylistic components to it, JavaScript is a programming language that makes a website functional and dynamic.

 ### Static Website
 This is what we created in the first few days of class.
 The website homepage looks the same for all users.

 ### Dynamic Website
-The homepage changes based on users actions.
+The homepage changes based on the user's actions.
 For example, my amazon homepage looks very different from yours based on my actions on the site.

 # JavaScript Features
 **JavaScript allows you to:**